showman-sharma/pulseOximeter/README.md

-# EE18B036 Homework 1: Pulse Rate Estimation using Smartphone Camera footage.
+# Pulse Rate Estimation using Smartphone Camera footage.

 There are 2 files for code
 1. EE18B036_functions.py